SupremeERG/listMin/README.md

 # listMin
 listMin is a simple python script that can minimize/simplify wordlists using regular expressions.
-It is common for hackers to have a wordlist with too many words in it: so I created this script to help solve that problem
+It is common for hackers to have a wordlist with too many words or duplicate strings in it: so I created this script to help solve that problem

 ## Installation
 ```
 git clone https://github.com/SupremeERG/listMin.git && \